VizArtJS/vizart-path/README.md

 ```
 chart.render(data) // this should be called only once
 ```
-3. Change a chart on the fly
+3. Change a chart on the fly (with options in a minimum)
 ```
+// copy and update full options
 const opt = chart.options();
 opt.plots.opacityArea = o.4

+// or in minimum
+const opt = { plots: {opacityArea: 0.2 }};

+// update options and redraw chart
 chart.options(opt);
 chart.update();

 ```

 ## Development
 1. Clone repository